 Another traditionally significant resource for housing for lower income households is single family residential zones, where within targeted income unincorporated areas of the County, second units may be constructed by right as long as they meet the specific criteria.
-In addition, in single family zones designated for agricultural uses or as urban transition, mobile homes and manufactured homes are permitted by right in lieu of any single-family permitted dwelling, which presents a more affordable housing option.
+In addition, in zones designated for agricultural uses or as urban transition (A-2, General Agriculture and R-A Rural Residential), where mobile homes and manufactured homes are permitted by right in lieu of any single-family permitted dwelling, which presents a more affordable housing option.
+In addition, policies within the Agricultural Element of the General Plan are supportive of farmworker housing including the permitting of housing for year-round, full-time farm employees in addition to the number of dwellings normally allowed by the density standard.
 Lastly, because many of the County's unincorporated communities are within the Redevelopment Project Area, added funding is specifically allocated to increase the supply of affordable housing, typically through new construction, rehabilitation, and affordability covenants.